 Sophia University Summer Session Courses

 The following is a sample list of available courses.
-Actual courses are available in CIEE enrollment materials.
+Actual courses for the upcoming session are listed in the CIEE enrollment materials.

 Development Issues: Asia and the World

 This is a course on development issues comparing experiences in Africa, Asia, and Latin America.
 The issues examined will include economic policies, relations between public and private sector, governance, role of small and medium enterprises, information technology, environment and sustainable development, and cultural impact of development.

 The aim of this course is to help students understand the Japanese economy by using standard economic theory.
 Several aspects of the development and characteristics of the modem Japanese economy are analyzed and discussed.
 Major themes include Japan’s economic growth and development, integration with the world economy, and government policies.